 For many people, willpower alone is not enough to help people quit.
 Many people need support to get through the process of quitting.
 There are various ways that this can be accomplished:

-- For Louisiana residents who started smoking prior to September 1, 1988, a tobacco cessation program at one of the Ochsner facilities can offer support, skillpower development, and several medications free of charge.
+For Louisiana and Mississippi residents age 18 and up, the free tobacco cessation program at one of Ochsner's facilities can offer support, skillpower development, and several medications free of charge.
 A person has a 30% greater chance of quitting with the support of a program like this.
-To get more information about Ochsner’s treatment program, please call 1-800-842-7490.
+Visit our smoking cessation page.

 Don’t worry about the details of quitting smoking.
 Tobacco treatment specialists are trained to help you get on the bike and work with you until you get your balance.
 We know that that there will be bumps in the road and quitting tobacco is a process that takes time.